The Best Intel CPUs (2023 Reviews)

 Power Draw And Thermals

-Again, this is where the 13th-Gen’s bad side shines.
-It’s a hot CPU and it demands a high-end cooler, otherwise, it will throttle in most productivity workloads.
+Again, this is where the 13th-Gen’s negative side shines.
+It’s a blistering CPU and it demands a high-end cooler, otherwise, it will throttle in most productivity workloads.

 Intel Core i7 13700K Power

-At peak power draw, the i7 brings the total system power draw up to 391W, almost 30% greater than the 7900X.
+At peak power draw, the i7 brings the total system power draw up to 391W, almost 30% higher than the 7900X.

-The i5-12600K and i5-13600K are undoubtedly Intel’s best overall CPUs because of the combination of high clock speeds, an abundance of cores/threads, and price.
+The i5-12600K and i5-13600K are undeniably Intel’s best overall CPUs because of the combination of high clock speeds, an abundance of cores/threads, and cost.

-However, the true value for gaming is found in the more affordable 6-core CPUs.
+However, the genuine value for gaming is found in the more economical 6-core CPUs.
 In this inventory, we selected the i5-12400 instead of the i5-13400 due to the minuscule difference in performance and the higher cost of the newer i5.

 Price